UniversalDependencies/docs/_qpm/dep/fixed.md

 ---

 The  [fixed]() dependency   is used for certain fixed grammaticized expressions (they can be considered multiword expressions) that behave like function words or short adverbials.
-Usually fixed multi-word expressions are annotated in a flat structure, where all subsequent words in the expression are attached to the first one with the relation [fixed]().
+Fixed multi-word expressions are annotated in a flat structure, where all subsequent words in the expression are attached to the first one with the relation [fixed]().

 ~~~ sdparse
 kakvóto da je,  dójde sas námi